A Discovery Early Career Researcher Award funded by the Australian Research Council

 How will this research contribute?

 This research aims to facilitate greater involvement of civil society organisations in building more sustainable food systems, including through localising and implementing the SDGs.
-Visit the project overview page for more details on the research framework and design.
+Visit the findings to explore the scenarios and recommendations for policy and action.

 Civil Society Participation in Food System Governance and the SDGs